dustinpfister/blog_posts/_posts/nodejs-net.md

 layout: post
 categories: node.js
 id: 504
-updated: 2019-07-18 20:28:28
+updated: 2019-07-18 20:30:26
-version: 1.2
+version: 1.3
 ---

-This post will be on the node net module that can be used to accomplish tasks involving the tpc protocol rather than http.
+This post will be on the [node net](https://nodejs.org/api/net.html) module that can be used to accomplish tasks involving the [tcp protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) rather than [http](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 The net module includes constructors that return insistences of streams that allow for data to be transmitted on a per data chunk basics like that of the createReadStream method in the file system module.

 <!-- more -->